America on the Move

 Historically, markets near major military bases and universities have the highest percentage of households that move in a given year.
 However, this was not the case in 2020.
 Small markets with noticeable socio-economic challenges (high poverty and crime levels, low income, etc.) topped the list in 2020.
 Of the top five, only Zapata, TX gained households with the rest losing 1.5 to 2.0 households for each one they gained.

 However, having a high percentage of households that moved was not indicative of a declining household population as the top five in 2019 were all flat or saw growth in 2020, indicating that the 2020 top movers as a percent of the household population represented a fundamental change.

 Where Are People Moving?

-Comparing 2019 to 2020, there was little change in the top states that people left (emigration states) but this is largely due to the overall size of the population and none of the top five were the same as for total movers.
-Based on the percent of households that moved, Washington D.C. and Colorado were the only constants between 2019 and 2020.
+Based on the percentage of households that moved, Washington D.C. and Colorado were the only constants between 2019 and 2020.
 Immigration states showed more consistency with four of the top five from 2019 appearing in 2020.
-Interestingly, Washington D.C. saw the highest emigration and immigration based on the percent of households, demonstrating its high level of churn.
+Interestingly, Washington D.C. saw the highest emigration and immigration based on the percentage of households, demonstrating its high level of churn.

 Are People Leaving the Big Cities?

-Eleven of the top fifteen largest metropolitan areas in the United States all saw more households leave in 2020 than they gained.
-This trend started prior to the pandemic, but has since accelerated as fewer households are opting to move to cities such as New York, Los Angeles, Chicago, and San Francisco.
+Fewer households are opting to move to cities such as New York, Los Angeles, Chicago, and San Francisco, as this trend started before the pandemic but has since accelerated.
 Conversely, Atlanta, Dallas, Houston, and Phoenix (the only four that saw increases) are all seeing a continuation of the growth trends they have enjoyed over the past few years.